AviatrixSystems/Docs/HowTos/tgw_csr_migrate.rst

 ..

-Before the migration process starts,  plan out what security domains you need to create and which security domains should connect other domains.
-If you are not sure and need to transition, proceed with no worries.
-The security domains can be added and modified at any time.
+Before the migration process starts,  plan out what network domains you need to create and which network domains should connect other domains.
+If you are not sure and need to transition, proceed.
+The network domains can be added and modified at any time.

 1. `Launch a Transit Gateway <https://docs.aviatrix.com/HowTos/tgw_plan.html#creating-an-aws-tgw>`_.
-2. If you have plans for custom security domains, follow `these instructions <https://docs.aviatrix.com/HowTos/tgw_plan.html#creating-a-new-security-domain>`_ to create them.
+2. If you have plans for custom network domains, follow `these instructions <https://docs.aviatrix.com/HowTos/tgw_plan.html#creating-a-new-network-domain>`_ to create them.
 Then, `build connection policies <https://docs.aviatrix.com/HowTos/tgw_plan.html#building-your-domain-connection-policies>`_.
-If you do not intend to build custom security domains, skip this section.
+If you do not intend to build custom network domains, skip this section.
 3. `Launch an Aviatrix Transit GW and enable HA in the Transit hub VPC <https://docs.aviatrix.com/HowTos/tgw_plan.html#setting-up-an-aviatrix-transit-gw>`_.
 As a best practice, create a new Transit hub VPC to deploy the Aviatrix Transit GW.
 4. This step has two options: